yjose/react-native-course/lessons/advanced-styling.md

 description: "Learn React Native With Youssouf El Azizi"
 ---

-I have used almost all CSS-in-JS 🤨 approaches to style my React Naive application and same as React for the web by the, My conclusion was to use Tailwind CSS for web and restyle for React Native 😎.
+I have used almost all CSS-in-JS 🤨 approaches to style my React Naive application and same as React for the web , My conclusion was to use Tailwind CSS for web and restyle for React Native 😎.

 Restyle library by Shopify provides a type-enforced system for building UI components in React Native with TypeScript.
 It's a library for building UI libraries, with themability as the core focus.